 Patagonia Australia funds only environmental work.
-We are most interested in making grants to organizations that identify and work on the root causes of problems and that approach issues with a commitment to long-term change.
-Because we believe that the most direct path to real change is through building grassroots momentum, our funding focuses on organizations that create a strong base of citizen support.
+We are most interested in making grants to organisations that identify and work on the root causes of problems and that approach issues with a commitment to long-term change.
+Because we believe that the most direct path to real change is through building grassroots momentum, our funding focuses on organisations that create a strong base of citizen support.

 Because we're a privately held company, we have the freedom to fund groups off the beaten track, and that's where we believe our small grants are most effective.

 We fund work that:

 - is strategic in its targeting and goals

 - accomplishes specific goals and objectives that can be effectively measured to evaluate success

 - takes place within the following countries: Australia, United States, Canada, Japan, Korea, Chile, Argentina, United Kingdom, The Netherlands, Switzerland, Sweden, Spain, Norway, Luxembourg, Italy, Ireland, Germany, France, Denmark, Belgium, Austria and the Czech Republic